Non infill vs infill artificial grass. Which should I choose?

 - Restricted drainage – The sand can clog the drainage holes in the grass.
 Generally, a roll of grass is manufactured with a holed backing that is concealed within the pile height and not visible when laid.
 The sand can clog up this backing meaning the grass will remain moist.

-- You could get messy – If you’ve ever played on field with sand infill you know it can get everywhere!
+- You could get messy – If you’ve ever played on a field with sand infill you know it can get everywhere!
 This eliminates one of the key benefits of installing artificial grass it’s mess free!